 Rodeo’s Mexican Grill, Lovettsville

 Lovettsville is undergoing a culinary renaissance and this quirky downtown spot is part of that revival.
-Originally opened and owned by local Victor Juarez and named for the annual charreada (Mexican rodeo) Juarez hosted on his property outside town, the restaurant is now in new hands but still dishes up authentic south of the border comfort food: enchiladas, fajitas, a spicy chili relleno and a superb Steak Ranchero – a T-Bone covered with ranchero sauce and served with rice, beans and tortillas.
+Originally opened and owned by local Victor Juarez and named for the annual charreada (Mexican rodeo) Juarez hosted on his property outside town, the restaurant is now in new hands but still dishes up authentic south-of-the-border comfort food: enchiladas, fajitas, a spicy chili relleno and a superb Steak Ranchero – a T-Bone covered with ranchero sauce and served with rice, beans and tortillas.
 Plus, you will not taste better chimichangas on this side of Oaxaca.
 The interior is bright and colorful and there are photographs on the walls of the aforementioned rodeo.